 - Sri Lanka is tiny, but incredibly rich and diverse.
 In three and a half years of living here I still didn’t cross off all the things to do on the island.
 My advice if you are traveling to Sri Lanka: don’t try to fit everything in your two-weeks itinerary.
 Prioritize and account for the long traveling time, even though distances are not that long.
 It might take you more than one trip to get to know this island.

 - Don’t get stuck on the beach.
-Sri Lanka has some of the best beaches in the world: you can chill in Mirissa, surf in Weligama, or dive in Kalpitiya, but the island has so much more to offer!
+Sri Lanka has some of the best beaches in the world: you can explore Mirissa, surf in Weligama, or dive in Kalpitiya, but the island has so much more to offer!
 You can divide the country into 3 parts: beaches, mountains, and historic sites.
 My personal favorite are mountains: from an easy hike to little Adam’s Peak in Ella to climbing 5000 steps to Sri Pada at dawn.
 The latter might sound like a challenge, but if these guys can do it with a baby, so can you!
 Historic sites include ancient cities of Polonnaruwa and Anuradhapura where you can see the temples and palaces built over a thousand years ago.
 If you are visiting Sri Lanka with kids, they will enjoy elephant safari in one of the many national parks.

 - The north and northeast of the country are way less crowded than the southwest.
 You’ll have to spend more time getting there, but the serenity and the lack of tourists are worth it.
 Jaffna, the city on the north tip of the country, is one of the most unique and interesting places to visit.